BLSQ/dhis2/README.md

     org_units.pager.page_count # number of pages
     org_units.pager.total      # number of records

+## Supported features

+The API is currently limited to **read only** actions on the following elements:

+* Organisation Units
+* Organisation Units Levels
+* Data Elements

+A very basic **write** use case exists for Data Elements:

+    elements = [
+          { name: "TesTesT1", short_name: "TTT1" },
+          { name: "TesTesT2", short_name: "TTT2" }
+        ]
+    status = Dhis2.create_data_elements(elements)
+    status.success? # => true
+    status.total_imported # => 2

+DHIS2 API does not return the ids of the created elements, but you can retreive them with their (unique) name.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
+Note that the tests are using the DHIS2 demo server, which is reset every day but can be updated by anyone - so if someone change the password of the default user, the tests are going to fail.

 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).